-In the State of New Jersey, each year, an average of 1,500 wildfires damage or destroy 7,000 acres of the State's forests.
+In the State of New Jersey, each year, an average of 1,500 wildfires damage or destroy 7,000 acres of the state's forests.
 Wildfires not only damage woodlands but threaten homeowners who live within or adjacent to forest environments (NJFFS 2023).

-The height of wildland fire season in New Jersey is typically in spring (March through May) and culminates in early May, corresponding with the driest live fuel moisture periods of the year.
-Although the spring months are the most severe, the summer and fall months may also experience extensive fires in the State.
-While the spring season is historically the period in which wildfire danger is the highest, wildland fires can occur every month of the year.
+The height of wildfire season in New Jersey is typically March through May and culminates in early May, corresponding with the driest live fuel moisture periods of the year.
+Although the spring season is the most severe, summer and fall may also experience extensive fires in the state.
+While the spring season is historically the period in which wildfire danger is the highest, wildfires can occur every month of the year.
 Drought and local weather conditions can expand the length of the fire season.
 The early and late shoulders of the fire season usually are associated with human-caused fires.
 Lightning generally is the cause of most fires in the peak season (NJOEM 2019).